khulnasoft/tracker/docs/contributing/building/containers.md

-# Creating Tracee Container Images
+# Creating Tracker Container Images

 > These instructions are meant to describe how to build the official tracee
 > container image, instead of just downloading it from the